How to Clean a Hoarder Room Step-by-Step

 Create a regular cleaning schedule to stay on top of household maintenance.

-If hoarding tendencies persist, encourage the individual to continue therapy or join a support group.
+If hoarding tendencies persist, encourage the individual to continue therapy or join a support group, and explore practical steps to stop hoarding so progress feels achievable.

 Consider periodic professional cleaning services to maintain a safe and pleasant environment.